 SSD refers to a special type of hard disk in which data is stored using flash memory.
 This makes SSD different from conventional hard disks, which rely on magnetic storage.
+In this article, we will learn how to take advantages of SSD to improve App performance.

 Alibaba Cloud offers easy-to-use high-performance virtual SSD cloud server, and now you can get a good deal to start.
 SSD cloud servers with data transfer plan just starting from $2.50 a month, come and join now!